iseessel/Poll-Paradise/README.md

 ### Responsive and Specific Error Messages

   ![errors](public/code-screenshots/errors.gif)
-Sending errors back as a hash with keys of type of error, and values of the message itself, we are able to enable to render responsive and specific errors, allowing for ease-of-use.
+Sending errors back as a hash with keys of type of error, and values of the message, we can render, responsive and specific errors, allowing for ease-of-use.

 ---